jthomas845/auto-portfolio/content/pages/projects/industrial-robotics.md

 job: false
 client: ''
 description: >-
-  Programmed the ABB IRB1600, a 6-DOF mechnaical robot, to complete 3D challenges.
+  Programmed the ABB IRB1600, a 6-DOF mechanical robot, to complete 3D challenges.
 Learned the RAPID programming language to script out linear, angular, and complex movements in the joint space
 featuredImage: